UIC Flames baseball

 The UIC Flames baseball team is a varsity intercollegiate athletic team of the University of Illinois at Chicago in Chicago, Illinois, United States.
 The team is a member of the Missouri Valley Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Les Miller Field at Curtis Granderson Stadium in Chicago, Illinois.
-The Flames are coached by Sean McDermott.
+The Flames are coached by Sean McDermott and assisted by hitting coach Jimmy “no hips” Frankos.